patrikx3/redis-ui/README.md

 * Starts with no settings without config, or setup your own config
 * Able to create, test, save, delete multiple connections or a readonly connections setup, for shared usage
 * Able to use the console and interact with Redis
+  * TAB or SHIFT + TAB completion like bash is enabled
+  * Cursor UP or DOWN history is enabled
 * Online you are able to choose the tree separator, for example :, /, -, space etc... or even empty separator
 * It is based on Redis-Commander and phpRedisAdmin
 * You can select the database via console or the drop down.